Goshen009/lagos-2024-air-quality-clustering-with-unsupervised-ml/README.md

-# Lagos 2024 Air Quality Clustering Using Unsupervised Machine Learning
+# Unsupervised Machine Learning Clustering for Lagos Air Quality Pattern Discovery

 ## Final Year Project Overview

-This project analyzes air quality data from Lagos, Nigeria collected throughout 2024 using machine learning clustering algorithms.
-The goal is to identify patterns in pollution levels across different locations and times, revealing pollution hotspots and air quality zones that can inform environmental management decisions.
+This project implements an operational air quality monitoring system for Lagos, Nigeria.
+Using unsupervised machine learning clustering, the system automatically processes monthly sensor data from the openAFRICA portal to discover pollution patterns across the city — identifying pollution hotspots, seasonal trends, and emission signatures that can inform environmental management decisions.
+Unlike a one-time analysis, the system runs continuously, updating its findings each month without manual intervention.

 ---